defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 			GO

 10. Restore a TDE encrypted database to another SQL Instance:
-	a.
-Repeat the first 5 sub-steps in step 9
+	* Repeat the first 5 sub-steps in step 9
-	b.
-Restore database
+	* Restore database
-	c.
-Check status using the last sub step in step 9
+	* Check status using the last sub step in step 9